pyvista/pyvista-tutorial/doc/source/index.rst

            Your browser does not support the video tag.
          </video>

-   .. tab:: iPython
+   .. tab:: IPython

-      Here's a quick demo of PyVista running within a terminal using `iPython
+      Here's a quick demo of PyVista running within a terminal using `IPython
       <https://ipython.org/>`_.

       .. raw:: html